User Guide 👨🔧#

 After timer.stop()

-, the elapsed time will be printed in your terminal.
-Example:
+, the elapsed time will be printed in the terminal:

 Decimals#